Exploring the Trails, Vistas, and Waterfalls of the Pennsylvania Grand Canyon

 The eastern rim in Leonard Harrison State Park is the most accessible side of Pine Creek Gorge and closest to downtown Wellsboro.
 Because of this, you’ll likely find more visitors here than you will on the far side of the PA Grand Canyon.
 The stars of Leonard Harrison State Park are the views and the waterfalls.

 The park has an accessible viewing platform less than a hundred yards from the parking area.
-From here, it’s possible to see 800 feet down to Pine Creek as it passes through the base of the gorge.
+From here, it’s possible to see 800 feet down to Pine Creek as it passes through the base of the gorge after starting its journey in nearby Potter County.
 Great views can also be had to the north as the canyon meanders its way through the forested hillsides.

 Those looking for even more impressive views should take the short, but somewhat challenging Overlook Trail to Otter Point, which offers views south that are even more impressive than those at the main viewing area.
 This trail also takes visitors past the remains of an incinerator that was part of the CCC’s work at the park in the 1930s.